 Our other expense for the year ended December 31, 2022 and 2021 was \$1.6 million and \$3.4 million, respectively.
+Other expense for the year ended December 31, 2022 was made up almost entirely of interest expense.
 Other expense for the year ended December 31, 2021 was primarily attributable to extinguishment loss on debt settlement.
 The extinguishment of debt was related to settlement on convertible notes issued in 2021.
 The noteholders agreed to settle the debt for an aggregate 1,527,647 shares of common stock with a fair value of \$5,545,359 (\$3.63 per share).
 Since this transaction involved contemporaneous issuance of shares of common stock by the Company to the converting noteholders, we evaluated the transaction for modification and extinguishment accounting and determined that the debt was extinguished as a result of the issuance of shares that do not represent the exercise of a conversion right contained in the original terms of the notes at issuance.
 The settlement of the debt resulted in a recognized loss of \$2,262,658 recorded as extinguishment loss on debt settlement on the accompanying statements of operations, calculated as the excess of the fair value of the shares issued over the carrying amount of the debt.
 In addition, the fair value of warrants of \$407,700 issued in exchange for services related to obtain the notes (see Note 12 - Stockholders' Equity-Warrants/Options) and the unamortized portion of debt discount remaining at date of settlement of \$120,729 were also recorded as extinguishment loss on debt settlement for an aggregate loss of \$2,791,087 on the accompanying statements of operations.